Herman rings of meromorphic maps with an omitted value: Introduction

 In Section 2, a number of lemmas are proved that are required for the proofs later.
-Also an easy theorem establishing non existence of Herman rings whenever all poles are multiple is proved in this section.
-We provide all other results and their proofs in Section 3.
+Also an easy corollary establishing non-existence of Herman rings whenever all poles are multiple is proved in this section.
+We provide the proofs of all the results in Section 3.